epics-modules/mrfioc2/documentation/PSI/readme.md

         mrmEvrSetupVME(EVR0,2,0x3000000,4,0x28);

         ## EVR init done
-   - Remove _epicsEnvSet SYS "PSI-IFC-XXXX"_, since the variables will be defined in the substitution file.
-   - Remove the EVG setup from the startup script, since we are configuring EVR.
-   - Remove _dbLoadRecords_ commands, since the records will be automatically loaded.

    >Depending on your setup you can also change _mrmEvrSetupVME(EVR0,2,0x3000000,4,0x28);_ to reflect the connected hardware setup.